 Using a mobile responsive WordPress theme is no longer optional.

 I’ve been recommending only mobile responsive themes for a while.
 Count on it — if a theme isn’t mobile responsive, I won’t recommend it.
 Period.
 And if you want me to build a site for you using a non-responsive theme, I won’t do it.
-I’m even going to review all the themes I show in the Resources and Shop sections of the site, and remove those that aren’t responsive.
+I’m even going to review all the themes I show in the Resources section of the site, and remove those that aren’t responsive.

 Pretty drastic?
 Not really.